Some of the more interesting cases that we have been involved with.

 Lowell Portfolio 1 Ltd v R (2019) (Oxford County Court) successful appeal– although not pleaded in litigant in person defence claimant had not complied with s.78 CCA 1974 and no evidence that a compliant default notice was served.

-H v Promontoria (Chestnut) Limited – High Court (Rolls Building) – ( Barling J – on appeal from DDJ Wright, Liverpool County Court) (2019) applications for permission to appeal a lower court decision not to set aside the statutory demand, to extend the time for appealing and rely on a ground that had not been disputed in the court below.
+Hancock v Promontoria (Chestnut) Limited EWHC 2934 (Ch) High Court (Rolls Building) – ( Barling J – on appeal from DDJ Wright, Liverpool County Court) (2019) applications for permission to appeal a lower court decision not to set aside the statutory demand, to extend the time for appealing and rely on a ground that had not been disputed in the court below.
 Appellant granted permission to appeal on the issue of whether the Respondent, an assignee, had title to the debt.

 National Westminster Bank Plc v Chen (2018) (Dudley County Court): Successfully set aside a summary judgment for over £22,000 in an application where the defendant had delayed in making an application to set aside the judgment upon receiving notice of a final charging order during enforcement proceedings.